cpea2506/project_euler/README.md

 For example:

-- `cargo run --release --bin prob1` to see solution for problem 1
+- `cargo euler prob1` to see solution for problem 1
-- `cargo run --release --bin prob2` to see solution for problem 2
+- `cargo euler prob2` to see solution for problem 2